anthonyscorrea/cmba-bylaws/docs/02-league-rules-and-policy.md

 Unless stronger discipline is warranted by the circumstances:

 1. Any player who instigates a phyiscal fight shall be suspended for not less than one (1) full season and may be fined.
-1. Any player or coach who participates in a physical fight shall be suspended for three (3) games and fined fifty dollars ($50.00).
+1. Any player or coach who participates in a phyiscal fight shall be suspended for three (3) games and fined fifty dollars ($50.00).
 1. Any player or coach who physically assaults an umpire shall be permanently expelled from the League and may be reported to law enforcement as required.
 1. A player ejected for a flagrant collision shall be suspended for three (3) games and fined thirty dollars ($30.00).
    1. A second offense shall result in suspension for the remainder of the season, including postseason.